jobrouter/php-rest-client/docs/usage.rst

    }

 #.
 Line 6: As we add a new dataset we have to use the ``POST`` method.
 #.
-Lines 8-15: As third parameter of the :php:`request()` method the data is
+Lines 8-13: As third parameter of the :php:`request()` method the data is
-   expected.
-As we will sent JSON-encoded data we use the :php:`json` key of the array.
-The sub array then holds the data expected by the resource.
+   defines to sent with the request.

 .. important::

-   You have to send all columns of a table for which the user has access rights.
-   Otherwise you will receive an error with status code 422 (Unprocessable entity)!
+   Prior to JobRouter 5.0.8 you have to send all columns of a table for which the user has access rights.
+Otherwise you will receive an error with status code 422 (Unprocessable entity).

 .. _usage.starting-new-instance: